SysKitTeam/docs-point/governance-and-automation/permissions-review/monitor-permissions-review.md

 The Access Review - Summary report offers a complete overview of actions performed during an Access Review.
 To generate the report:

-* **Open the Access Review screen**; you can open this screen for an active Access Review, or a completed one
+* **Open the Access Review screen**; you can open this screen for an active Access Review or a completed one
 * **Select one or more workspaces (1)** for which you want to see what was done during the Access Review
 * **Click the View Details link (2)**